Promoing diversity & inclusion and Health management

 Basic policy

-From the perspective of creating a company where diverse employees are productive, perform at their best, be empowered, and feel proud and fulfilled, we are reinforcing our diversity & inclusion efforts with a focus on the following five areas, as one of important management issues.
+Our basic policy for diversity and inclusion is to create a company where diverse employees are productive, perform at their best, being empowered, and feel proud and fulfilled.
+We are reinforcing various efforts with a focus on the following five areas, as one of the important management issues.

-• Develop health management in order for employees to perform at their best until the retirement age of 65
+- Health management aimed for employees to work at their best up to the age of 65

 Status of employees (non-consolidated basis)